zznq/void-ray/readme.markdown

 Next Steps:

-* Encapsolate rendering code to a generic class and away from Entity based classes.
+* Encapsolate rendering code to a generic class and away from Entity based classes
 * Fix the current steering behavior
 * Add addtional steering behaviors
 * Read the next chapter